ryan-mars/stochastic/docs/docs/architecture.md

 Whilst _N_-tier architectures living in the corporate data center are perfectly well suited to a fixed set of users with predictable behavior who are paid to use the system, these systems struggle at scale.
 Sharding _N_-tier systems into microservices has not simplified our problems it has multiplied them.
 Digital business rewards availability, resiliency, and fault tolerance.
 We shouldn't lose online orders because a system somewhere in the "stack" had a millisecond hiccup.
 Our flagship website shouldn't go down because of a flood of mobile traffic from a super bowl commercial.
 Our international fleet of passenger aircraft shouldn't be grounded because of a broken VPN connection with a single vendor.
 Worst, we shouldn't suffer massive data breaches because of un-patched application servers.

+As technologists we find ourselves in a world of constant problem solving.
+Issues like those stated above are just another day at the office.
+The reality is however, we don't have to live like this.
+Our problems are shared by others like us, and many of them already have solutions.

+> The world that we have made as a result of the level of thinking we have done thus far creates problems that we cannot solve at the same level as the level we created them at.
+>
+> — Albert Einstein (as quoted by Ram Dass)

 ## Our beliefs

 We require a first principles approach to digital business.
 Orthodoxy must be questioned, difficult truths must be grappled with, new design choices must be made.